angus-g/mom6-spurious/writing/paper/introduction.md

 One of the myriad uses of ocean models is in developing ocean heat uptake estimates and overturning circulation predictions.
 Additionally, the overturning circulation itself affects the wider climate, which manifests when ocean models are used as a component of coupled climate simulations.
 The problems of ocean heat uptake and overturning circulation are both strongly defined by the density structure of the ocean, which is modified by mixing.
 For example, mixing at depth controls the abyssal overturning cell that constitutes part of the meridional overturning circulation (Mashayek et al., 2015).

-- expand point, since without mixing there is no abyssal overturning
-- mention heat + CO2 uptake associated with overturning, and the crucial role of mixing

 Models are unable to accurately constrain the abyssal overturning as the magnitude of spurious diapycnal mixing cannot be completely controlled.

 Numerical ocean models are governed by approximations of the incompressible Navier-Stokes equations for momentum, also known as the primitive equations.
 In these models, the vertical balance is hydrostatic, where the vertical pressure gradient force is balanced by the gravitational force.
 The mixing of momentum by the unresolved eddy field is parameterised by an explicit eddy viscosity term.
 Potential density of water parcels is controlled by salinity and potential density through an equation of state.
 These tracers are advected by the explicitly resolved eddy field, and mixed by the unresolved eddy field through a parameterised eddy diffusion term.